htcondor/htmap/docs/source/devs/env.rst

 Anything you pass to ``dr`` will be executed inside the container.
 By default (i.e., if you pass nothing) you will get a ``bash`` shell.
 The initial working directory is the ``htmap`` repository inside the container.
-If you pass nothing, it will run ``bash`` with no arguments, giving you a shell to work in.

 Running the Test Suite
 ----------------------

-The fastest way to run the test suite is to run ``pytest`` inside the development container with multiple workers:
+The best way to run the test suite is to run ``pytest`` inside the development container:

 .. code:: shell